dashbitco/nimble_zta/README.md

 # NimbleZTA

-This library allows web developers to enable Zero Trust Authentication (ZTA) in their Plug/Phoenix web apps, mostly geared towards internal applications.
+Add [Zero Trust](https://learn.microsoft.com/en-us/security/zero-trust/zero-trust-overview) Authentication (ZTA) to your Plug/Phoenix web apps.
 In a nutshell, if you are running applications inside your private cloud, you can use your cloud provider to identify and control access to your app, so you can focus on your application logic.

-CloudFlare, Google Cloud Platform, and Tailscale are currently supported.
-Read the docs for more information: https://hexdocs.pm/nimble_zta.
+`nimble_zta` is a collection of strategies for different providers.
+CloudFlare, Google Cloud Platform, and Tailscale are currently supported, with additional HTTP Basic Auth and Pass Through strategies available for development and testing.
+[Read the docs for more information](https://hexdocs.pm/nimble_zta).

 [This library was extracted from Livebook](https://livebook.dev/).